cksystemsteaching/selfie/README.md

 The program does return `10000` as exit code but the fact that it counts from `0` to `10000` is only visible by looking at the number of executed instructions.
 There are only `126` instructions that implement the program but `90067` executed instructions.
 Dividing `90067` by `10000` equals around `9` which means that it takes around `9` instructions for an increment by `1`.
 Which instructions are those?
 Easy.
 It is the `9` instructions from address `0x160` to `0x180` which implement the `while` loop at lines `6` and `7` in `count.c`.

 You can even see the exact breakdown of how many instructions of each kind were executed and the number of loop iterations that were taken including approximate source code line numbers.
-The profile also shows the *hotspots*: the loop with the most, second-most, and third-most iterations (max, 2ndmax, 3rdmax), and similarly procedure calls as well as memory loads and stores.
+The execution profile also shows the *hotspots*: the loop with the most, second-most, and third-most iterations (max, 2ndmax, 3rdmax), and similarly procedure calls as well as memory loads and stores.

 One more thing before we explain each RISC-U machine instruction in detail: there is a special instruction that we have not seen yet denoted `nop` in assembly where `nop` stands for *no operation*.
 We nevertheless do not count it as another instruction of the RISC-U ISA because it is just a special case of an `addi` instruction.
 The only thing a `nop` makes the CPU do is go to the next instruction without doing anything else.
 In other words, it just wastes time, space, and energy.
 Yet `nop` instructions have a purpose, also in selfie, namely for *padding* memory where code is stored.